 Health Savings Accounts can not go into the negative, but there are options.
 The employee could 1) pay the entire expense out of pocket now and once the HSA has accumulated enough money to pay for the expense, the employee could make an HSA withdrawal, reimbursing themselves for the expense or 2) withdraw all available HSA funds at the time to help pay for the expense, then pay the balance out of pocket.
 Over time, the HSA will have more contributions flow into it (and the employee could chose to set up a voluntary payroll deduction to increase the amount going into the HSA).
 Since the expense occurred while the employee was on a HDHP, once they have the funds in their HSA, they would make a second withdrawal, essentially reimbursing himself or herself for the medical expense.

 The High Deductible Health Plan SUU has selected has a similar co-pay/co-insurance to what the traditional plan is.
-Once the HDHP deductible is met, office visits will go to a co-pay system ($30 primary/$40 secondary), as will prescriptions ($10/$40/50%).
+Once the HDHP deductible is met, office visits will go to a co-pay system ($35 primary/$45 secondary), as will prescriptions ($10/$30/50%).
 Other procedures will be covered at 80%, leaving the employee to cover 20%.

 An employee will stay in the co-insurance range until their out-of-pocket maximum is met at which point the insurance pays 100%.

 There are several ways to contribute to a Health Savings Account.
 The most common (and adventitious) method is through employer payroll deduction, where SUU can make the contributions pre-tax.
-Authorization forms for Health Savings Account contributions will be available in the Human Resources office and online after July 1.
+Voluntary payroll deductions can be set up and changed at any time by logging into your Tango Account online and updating your payroll deduction.

 Employees can use their HSA to pay for COBRA premiums (in the event they leave SUU and want to continue insurance coverage in this method), Long Term Care insurance premiums, or Medicare Premiums for Part B, Part D, or Advantage Plans (Part C).
 Supplements to Medicare (through AARP for example) can not be paid through your HSA.